River Raid: Reception

 River Raid was the top-selling Activision game of 1983 and the second best-selling game for the Atari 2600 in 1983, only being beaten by Ms. Pac-Man.
 Shaw responded to the sales stating "I knew it was a good game, but I didn't expect to hit number one.
 Of course I was happy when it did!"
-The Atari version sold almost one million copy in total by 1984, making it one of the best-selling video game at that point.
+The Atari version had sold nearly one million copies by January 1984.

-Early reviews from video game publications generally found the game fun with varying takes on the quality of graphics and how it compared to similar games for home consoles.
+Early reviews from video game publications mostly found the game fun with varying takes on the quality of graphics and how it compared to similar games for home consoles.
 E.C.
-Meade of Videogaming Illustrated praised the game for its exciting themes, fast-paced gameplay and high quality graphics, finding it superior to the similar ColecoVision game Zaxxon, while Jim Clarke of the same publication declared it a "top-notch" game but found it "surprisingly flat" after playing B-17 Bomber (1982) on Intellvision.
-Clarke wrote that he desired more complexity as "blasting away at things [...] becomes redundant.
+Meade of Videogaming Illustrated lauded the game for its exciting themes, fast-paced gameplay and high quality graphics, finding it superior to the ColecoVision game Zaxxon.
+Jim Clarke of the same publication declared it a "top-notch" game, but found it "surprisingly flat" after playing B-17 Bomber (1982) on Intellivision.
+Clarke said he desired more complexity as "blasting away at things [...] becomes redundant.
 There is no sense of pacing: it's one shot, one course correction, one potential collision after another."
-Michael Blanchet of Electronic Fun with Computers & Games wrote that the game was very similar to others on the market but stood out due to its ever-changing scenery and constant shift in strategy.
-A reviewer in The Video Game Update complimented the game as "very easy game to learn, but a difficult one to master completely" writing that the "graphics are good, but not dazzling".
+Michael Blanchet of Electronic Fun with Computers & Games said the game was similar to others on the market, but stood out for its ever-changing scenery and constant shift in strategy.
+A reviewer in The Video Game Update stated it was a "very easy game to learn, but a difficult one to master completely" saying the "graphics are good, but not dazzling".
 Phil Wiswell of Video Games echoed similar statements, writing that the game was "fun to play" and was "demanding of your concentration" while its graphics were not as appealing as other Activision titles.